New York City Workplace Injury Attorney

 Contact an experienced Westchester County attorney

-The Law Offices of Jonathan D. Sands has nearly 20 years of experience representing New York clients injured or made ill on the job.
+The Law Offices of Jonathan D. Sands has over 30 years of experience representing New York clients injured or made ill on the job.
 We understand the impact a workplace injury has on you and we will work tirelessly to make sure that you are fully compensated.
 It is important to consult with an experienced New York attorney who can explain your options and answer any questions you might have.
 If you or someone you know has been injured or made ill on the job, please contact our office for a free consultation.